parthlovestech/currency-converter/README.md

    - `your-email@example.com`, `your-linkedin-profile`: Update with your actual contact information.

 2. **Save the File**: Create a `README.md` file in your repository and paste this content into it.

-This single Markdown block provides a comprehensive overview of your project, including setup instructions, usage, API information, and contact details.